Is 6 Month LPN to RN Online Program Real? Yes, it is. We found 1 school offering 6-month LPN to RN online program …

-RNs who wish to serve patients through this career path usually enroll for an M.Sc Degree in Nurse Oncology.
-It takes two years to graduate from this program and students have the option of becoming traveling oncology nurses.
-Just like most post-graduate courses, applicants require at least two years of working experience for admission.
+RNs who wish to serve patients through this career path usually enroll for an MSc in Nurse Oncology.
+It takes two years to graduate from this program, and students have the option of becoming traveling oncology nurses.
+Like most post-graduate courses, applicants require at least two years of working experience for admission.

 Nurse-midwives collaborate with expectant women to ensure the delivery process goes smoothly and that both mother and child receive the best post-natal care.
 Some pregnancies can be complicated, for instance, dealing with HIV-positive patients.
 The nurse-midwife must ensure that infants don’t get infected with the virus during childbirth.

-An RN who wants to specialize in this field enrolls for a two-year M.Sc degree then earns certification after passing the American Midwifery Certification Board (AMCB) exam.
+An RN who wants to specialize in this field enrolls for a two-year MSc degree and then earns certification after passing the American Midwifery Certification Board (AMCB) exam.